innopolis-devops/labs/app_python/PYTHON.md

 - &#10062;&nbsp; Slower MVP development in most cases
 - &#10062;&nbsp; Higher maintenance costs for more complex systems
 - &#10062;&nbsp; More complicated maintenance for larger implementations

+# 3. Unit tests best practices

+- Use popular testing framework (e.g. pytest)
+- Use fixtures to create dependencies
+- Use `conftest.py` for all fixtures